arangodb/release-test-automation/README.md

    - `LF` - Leader / Follower - setup two single instances, start replication between them
    - `AFO` - Active Failover - start the agency and servers for active failover, test failovers, leader changes etc.
    - `CL` - Cluster - start a cluster with 3 agents, 3 db-servers, 3 coordinators.
 Test stopping one.
-   - `DC` - setup 2 clusters, connect them with arangosync (enterprise only)
+   - `DC` - setup 2 clusters, connect them with arangosync (enterprise only, non-Windows)
    - `DCendurance` - use DC setup to launch long running arangobenches (not part of `all`)
  - `--test` filter for tests of makedata / check data; comma separated list.
  - `--publicip` the IP of your system - used instead of `localhost` to compose the interacitve URLs.